petershin/liferay-learn/docs/analytics-cloud/latest/en/touchpoints/assets/blogs.md

 ## Asset Appears On

-The asset appears on table includes a page name and URL.
-Like any page data in Analytics Cloud, only pages that were interacted with in some way by site visitors are tracked and reported.
-It's important to note that the link doesn't take you to the actual Page with the asset on it.
-Instead, it leads to the page analytics view of the page.
+The Asset Appears On table includes a page name and URL.
+Like any page data in Analytics Cloud, only pages site visitors interacted with in some way are tracked and reported.
+It's important to note that the link doesn't take you to the actual page with the asset on it.
+Instead, it leads to the page's analytics view.
 From there you can click the URL to the actual page.

 ![A table lists where the assets appear.](blogs/images/06.png)